-Configuring Uncompressed IP SMPTE ST 2022-6 / 2110 Inputs
+Configuring Uncompressed IP SMPTE ST 2110 Inputs

-When the multiviewer has been configured to use NMOS, an NMOS controller is able to remotely control the SMPTE ST 2022-6 / 2110-20 inputs through IS-05.
-To enable NMOS, see Configuring the Kaleido-IP to use SMPTE ST 2022-6 / 2110 Inputs and ST 2110 Outputs with NMOS, on page 94.
+When the multiviewer has been configured to use NMOS, an NMOS controller is able to remotely control the SMPTE ST 2110-20 inputs through IS-05.
+To enable NMOS, see Configuring the Kaleido-IP to use SMPTE ST 2110 Inputs and ST 2110 Outputs with NMOS, on page 94.

-- Uncompressed IP ST 2022-6 / 2110 inputs is a licensed feature.
-See Available Hardware and Software Options, on page 77.
-Obtain the uncompressed IP ST 2022-6 / 2110 inputs (KIP-OPT-UCIP and Rivermax license) license keys from Grass Valley.
-See Grass Valley Technical Support, on page 128. - The connected network must have a PTP grandmaster server clock on its domain. - The Kaleido-IP's date and time setting must be set to use PTP.
-See Configuring a Multiviewer's IP, Date, and Time Settings with XAdmin, on page 35. - Multiviewer network ports LAN5 and LAN6 are only available on certain multiviewer models.
-See Kaleido-IP Multiviewer Ethernet Port Usage, on page 25.
-The Kaleido-IP must have one of the following network interface cards installed: KIP-OPT-ETH-2S, KIP-OPT-ETH-2Q, KIP-OPT-ETH-2C.
-See Kaleido-IP X320/X120 PCI network interface addon card options (choose one), on page 79 for more information. - Media ports LAN5 and LAN6 must be configured.
+- Uncompressed IP ST 2110 inputs is a licensed feature.
+See Available Hardware and Software Options, on page 76.
+Obtain the uncompressed IP ST 2110 inputs (KIP-OPT-UCIP and Rivermax license) license keys from Grass Valley.
+See Grass Valley Technical Support, on page 126. - The connected network must have a PTP grandmaster server clock on its domain. - The Kaleido-IP's date and time setting must be set to use PTP.
+See Configuring a Multiviewer's IP, Date, and Time Settings with XAdmin, on page 35. - Optional multiviewer network ports LAN3-LAN4 and LAN5-LAN6 must be equipped on the multiviewer to provide two high-speed network ports.
+See Kaleido-IP Multiviewer Ethernet Port Usage, on page 26.
+For this, the Kaleido-IP must have one KIP-OPT-ETH-2S or two KIP-OPT-ETH-1X network interface cards installed.
+See Kaleido-IP x240 PCI network interface add-on card options, on page 78 for more information. - Media ports LAN3-LAN4 and LAN5-LAN6 must be configured.
 See Configuring a Multiviewer's IP, Date, and Time Settings with XAdmin, on page 35.
-Uncompressed streams must use LAN5 and LAN6.
+Uncompressed streams must use LAN3-LAN4 and LAN5-LAN6.

-To configure uncompressed IP ST 2022-6 / 2110 inputs
+To configure uncompressed IP ST 2110 inputs

 - 1 Open XAdmin.
-See Opening XAdmin, on page 56. - 2 Install the uncompressed IP ST 2022-6 / 2110 inputs license keys (KIP-OPT-UCIP and Rivermax license) from Grass Valley.
-See Enabling Options, on page 82. - 3 Configure SMPTE ST 2022-6 / 2110 inputs as Virtual Inputs in XEdit.
+See Opening XAdmin, on page 56. - 2 Install the uncompressed IP ST 2110 inputs license keys (KIP-OPT-UCIP and Rivermax license) from Grass Valley.
+See Enabling Options, on page 80. - 3 Configure SMPTE ST 2110 inputs as Virtual Inputs in XEdit.
 Refer to Virtual Inputs in the Kaleido Software User's Manual.
-See Related Documentation, on page 17.
+See Related Documentation, on page 21.